ereiskind/Collections_Assessment_Data_Warehouse/docs/Runtime_Environment/Runtime_Environment.md

 11. Add the password created in step two to the vault

 ### Create a Copy of the MySQL Container Contents in DDL and DML
-(The first three steps are about accessing the bash shell for the MySQL container)
+(The first two steps are about accessing the bash shell for the MySQL container through VS Code--ideally, would like a method not bound to a specific code editor)
-1. Attach a VS Code window to a running container (this process needs )
+1. Attach a VS Code window to the running MySQL container
-2. Select "mysql-container" as the running container
-3. Open the integrated terminal
+2. Open the integrated terminal in the MySQL container window
-4. `mysqldump --password database > filename.sql` where "database" is the name of the database the data is coming from and "filename" is the name of the file the data is being saved to
+3. Use one of the commands below, where "database" is the name of the database the data is coming from, "table" is the table the data is coming from, and "filename" is the name of the file the data is being saved to
+   - For a table, `mysqldump --password database table > filename.sql`
+   - For a database, `mysqldump --password database > filename.sql`
-5. Enter the password for the root user set in the MySQL Dockerfile
+4. Enter the password for the root user set in the MySQL Dockerfile
-6. In the left-hand menu, right click the new file and select "Download..."
+5. In the left-hand menu, right click the new file and select "Download..."
-7. Download the SQL text file to the local machine
+6. Download the SQL text file to the local machine

 ### Accessing the Python Container via CLI
 1. Open the host CLI